Teachings of Jesus Seen in Luke’s Gospel (Part 2) His Return Home

 Jesus knew that they were not willing to accept what He was telling them.
 They refused to believe just like those during the time of Elijah and Elisha refused to believe.
 And they got upset with Jesus because He was letting them know that they were just as bad as those unbelieving Israelites of old.

-Concerning this commentator by the name of Bock writes, “This remark [of Jesus’] is strong for two reasons: (a) It compares the current era to one of the least spiritual periods in Israel’s history, and (b) it suggests that Gentiles, who were intensely disliked among the Jews, were more worthy of ministry than they were.”
+Concerning this a commentator by the name of Bock writes, “This remark [of Jesus’] is strong for two reasons: (a) It compares the current era to one of the least spiritual periods in Israel’s history, and (b) it suggests that Gentiles, who were intensely disliked among the Jews, were more worthy of ministry than they were.”

 Another commentator writes, “Jesus not only cited the principle that Israel’s prophets were never honored by their own people, He illustrated the fact by showing that the prophets were often more kindly treated by Gentiles, and that the Gentiles received blessings at their hands.
 He cited the case of Elijah’s stay with the Gentile widow at Zerephath (1 Ki.
 17:9) and of the healing of Namaam,